MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/the-field-object.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Describing a Field
-Discovering the Data Type
-Determining Field Size
-Determining Field Contents
-Getting More Field Information
-Dealing with Binary Data

 Each **Field** object usually corresponds to a column in a database table.
 However, a **Field** can also represent a pointer to another **Recordset**, called a chapter.
 Exceptions, such as chapter columns, will be covered later in this guide.

 Use the **Value** property of **Field** objects to set or return data for the current record.
 Depending on the functionality the provider exposes, some collections, methods, or properties of a **Field** object may not be available.